ViRb3/pi-encrypted-boot-ssh/README.md

 # Raspberry Pi Encrypted Boot with SSH

-> ⚠️ This guide is only supported for Raspberry Pi [3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) & [4B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with [Ubuntu Server 22.04](https://ubuntu.com/download/raspberry-pi). \
+> ⚠️ This guide is only supported for Raspberry Pi [3B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) & [4B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) with [Ubuntu Server 22.04](https://ubuntu.com/download/raspberry-pi) and [Raspberry Pi OS Lite 11 (5.15)](https://www.raspberrypi.com/software/operating-systems/). \
 > Other platforms and distributions may work, but there will be unexpected issues or side effects.

 ## Introduction